amandabaker24/Nori/README.md

 # Nori
-Your personal Ai kitchen sidekick that lives on your counter with a smart eye on your pantry.
-She keeps track of what you got and suggests recipes based on items at hand.
+🤖Your personal Ai kitchen sidekick that lives on your counter with a smart eye on your pantry.
+She remembers what you’ve got, suggests tasty recipes on the fly, and even chats with you like a foodie friend.
+Hungry but only see eggs and onions?
+Nori’s got your back with quick, clever ideas.
+Think of her as Alexa’s foodie cousin — part chef, part organizer, all flavor.🌶️